Interviewing with the Technology Transformation Services (TTS) Design Team

 - For Bilingual roles, there will be a written assessment in Spanish (Candidates will skip this step for non-bilingual opportunities)

-- Technical Interview (60 minutes) - This is a behavioral style interview which will deeper dive into your technical expertise
+- Collboration Interview (60 minutes) - This is a behavioral style interview which will deeper dive into a candidate’s experience with teamwork and collaboration

 - Core Values Interview (60 minutes) - This is a behavioral style interview to evaluate alignment with TTS core values of inclusion, integrity, and impact